mesosphere/dcos-kubernetes-quickstart/README.md

 * [AWS](docs/aws.md) and [Azure](docs/azure.md) are supported as well
 * Linux/Mac machine to execute the samples below
 * Docker CE 17+

+Note that some default templates are defined to deploy the virtual machines in the [resources](resources/) directory.
+You can customize these templates to your needs.

 ## Quickstart